godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 Firstly, we check whether the player has just died by checking if ``health`` is less than or equal to ``0`` and ``is_dead`` is ``false``.

 If the player has just died, we disable the collision shapes for the player.
-We do this to make sure the player is not blocking anything with his/her dead body.
+We do this to make sure the player is not blocking anything with their dead body.

 Next, we set ``changing_weapon`` to ``true`` and set ``changing_weapon_name`` to ``UNARMED``.
-This is so, if the player is using a weapon, it is put away when the (s)he dies.
+This is so, if the player is using a weapon, it is put away when they dies.

 We then make the ``Death_Screen`` :ref:`ColorRect <class_ColorRect>` visible so the player gets a nice grey overlay over everything when they have died.
 We then make the rest of the UI, the ``Panel`` and ``Crosshair`` nodes, invisible.